jseb2520/auto_bitacora/README.md

 - Node.js (v14 or higher)
 - MongoDB
 - Google Cloud Platform account with Google Sheets API enabled
-- Binance account with API key and secret
+- Accounts with API credentials for one or more of:
+  - Binance
+  - Revolut
+  - Kraken

 ## Installation